cagrikurt8/vana-ai-repo-rag/README.md

 ## Setup

 1. Create a .env file inside the repo with the help of the .env.example file.
 Fill in the necessary credentials.
+GITHUB_ACCESS_TOKEN is used for getting Vana repo content.
+It is not necessary to run the application.

 2. Make sure Docker Desktop is running.